 Researchers Develop A Trap To Control Population Of Invasive Lionfish

 Lionfish are voracious predators.
 If left unchecked, they decimate fish populations.
 Since they're native to the Pacific, lionfish are problematic for coral reefs in the Caribbean and the Gulf of Mexico.
-NPR's Greg Allen reports researchers have developed a trap they believe will help control the invasive species.
+A few months ago, NPR's Greg Allen told us about researchers who've developed a trap that they believe will help control this invasive species.

 STEVE GITTINGS: Anything that swims by, they're willing to eat.
 So they can depopulate reefs really rapidly.
 And then they can reproduce in numbers that put rabbits to shame.

+Holden Harris is a postdoctoral researcher in fisheries ecology at the University of Florida.

-HOLDEN HARRIS: In a lot of areas, the spearfishermen have done a really good job of protecting their reefs.
-Places like the Florida Keys - it's now hard to find lionfish in some of these frequently dived areas.
+HOLDEN HARRIS: In a lot of areas, spear fishermen have done a really good job of protecting their reefs.
+In places like the Florida Keys, it's now hard to find lionfish in some of these frequently dived areas.

 GITTINGS: Really, in the end, it involves us, you know, eating our way out of this problem.
 This is supplying a demand that we know is out there.
 People love lionfish.
 It's very good.